mindboard/indesign-uxp-script-examples/markdown-to-indesign/README.md

 $ deno bundle main.js > md2ind.idjs
 ```

-and then copy the md2ind.idjs to your InDesign Script Folder.
+and then copy the md2ind.idjs to your InDesign Script Folder and run it.